bondikk/Energy_Monitor_Dashboard/README.md

 3. Select **Board → ESP32 Dev Module** and the correct **COM/tty port**.
 4. Upload the firmware.

-In the Serial Monitor you should see logs showing Wi-Fi, NTP, and MQTT connection steps, followed by published JSON messages.
+In the Serial Monitor you should see logs showing Wi-Fi, NTP, MQTT, and ADS1256 initialization steps, followed by published JSON messages.

-The firmware generates sinusoidal voltage/current profiles with small “load events,” synchronizes time via NTP, and publishes one data packet per second.
+The firmware now reads **ADS1256** channels `AIN0` (voltage divider) and `AIN1` (shunt current) every second, performs simple averaging, and publishes one data packet per second.
-If Wi-Fi or MQTT disconnects, the ESP32 automatically retries.

 ---